 Whenever possible, it is recommended that students complete testing at the original school before transferring.
 Transferring student tests and registrations will require coordination between schools and Local School Systems.
 The MSDE policy on transferring a test when testing is in progress will be addressed in the Transfer Student Guidance document mentioned above.

-TestNav at the new school.
+T Students will resume their tests in TestNav at the new school.